PocketBase As SaaS Backend, Wired To Claude

 Two real specifics.
 First, on Oracle ARM, my first build of the custom binary crashed at runtime with "segmentation fault" on the very first Claude call.
 The cause was the Anthropic SDK using a syscall path the ARM kernel handled differently from x86.
 The fix was upgrading to Go 1.22 (I had been on 1.20) and rebuilding; the issue was a known fix in the toolchain.

 Second, my pb_data SQLite file grew to 200MB in two weeks because I was logging full Claude responses in the chat_history collection without truncating.
 The fix was capping stored response length at 4KB and adding a periodic VACUUM via a PocketBase scheduled task.
 After that, the DB stayed at ~50MB.
+Once the file matters, stream it off-box: Litestream replicates the SQLite file to Cloudflare R2 so a dead VM is a restore, not a loss.

 What it costs